 As mentioned in the paragraph concerning the thermoelectric techniques for thermalisation, to overcome the drawback of large thermal mass inherent to Peltier elements and heating blocks, instead of changing their temperature, PCR samples can rapidly be transferred to different heating blocks maintained at the PCR temperatures corresponding to the different phases.
 Thus, very high thermalisation speeds can be reached, especially if PCR mix volumes are also reduced.

-Unlike in static systems, it is therefore preferable to use material with high thermal mass like plastic (e.g. Polycarbonate, PMMA, etc..) for these devices to avoid temperature variations, promote temperature uniformity and reduce power consumption (39).
+Unlike in static systems, it is therefore preferable to use materials with high thermal mass like plastic (e.g. Polycarbonate, PMMA, etc..) for these devices to avoid temperature variations, promote temperature uniformity and reduce power consumption (39).

 Microfluidic Continuous Flow/Flow-through system for 30 PCR cycles with the different heating zones pointed out.
 From Moschou et al., Sensors & Actuators B, 2014 (39).

-Nevertheless, this system present several drawbacks.
-Due to their specific design, it is complicated to easily adjust the different PCR phases times and the PCR mix volumes.
-Since the heaters temperatures are fixed, melting curves cannot be obtained.
+Nevertheless, this system presents several drawbacks.
+Due to their specific design, it is complicated to easily adjust the different PCR phase times and the PCR mix volumes.
+Since the heater temperatures are fixed, melting curves cannot be obtained.
 Lastly, it is also complicated to associate this technique with pre-PCR phases like cell lysis and DNA purification (see microfluidics for DNA analysis review).
 For that, the simpler method it to use the same mix for the cell lysis and PCR (40,41) even if it can deteriorate the amplification quality.
 Using more complex lab-on chip devices, cell lysis and DNA purification with solid phase extraction method has been carried out before continuous flow PCR (42).

 b.
 Microfluidic Continuous Flow/Flow-through and Oscillating flow PCR devices and applications